-Overnight: Not included

-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
+Overnight: Not included Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
+In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

-Duration: 18 days

-Group Size: 6 - 8
+Duration: 18 days Group Size: 5 - 8

+Dates: 29 October - 15 November 2024

-Dates: 03 - 20 November 2022 30 October - 16 November 2023 30 November - 17 December 2024
+29 October - 15 November 2025 29 October - 15 November 2026

 Start: Melbourne, Victoria

 End: Cairns, Queensland

-Prices: AU\$11,810 per person sharing - based on 6 - 8 participants (2022) AU\$14,560 per person sharing - based on 6 - 8 participants (2023) AU\$TBC per person sharing (we expect 2024 prices to be 5-10% higher than 2023 prices) - based on 6 - 8 participants (2024)
+Prices: AU\$16,307 per person sharing - based on 5 - 8 participants (2024)

+AU\$16,500 per person sharing - based on 5 - 8 participants (2025) AU\$17,530 per person sharing - based on 5 - 8 participants (2026)

-Single Supplements : AU\$1,938 (2022) AU\$2,132 (2023) AU\$TBC (2024)
+Single Supplements: AU\$2,088 (2024)

+AU\$2,297 (2025) AU\$2,525 (2026)

 Price includes:

-All accommodation (as described above from day 1 through day 17) Meals (from lunch on day 1 until breakfast on day 18) Expert tour leader National park/birdwatching reserve/protected areas entrance fees Boat trips on the Daintree River and the Great Barrier Reef Private transportation during the tour and transfers (possibly shared) to and from the airports Price excludes:
+All accommodation (as described above from Day 1 through Day 17) Meals (from dinner on Day 1 until breakfast on Day 18) Expert tour leader National park/birdwatching reserve/protected areas entrance fees Boat trips on the Daintree River and the Great Barrier Reef Private transportation during the tour Price excludes:

-International flights Domestic flights within Australia during tour (Required Melbourne-Brisbane and Brisbane-Cairns.
-We can book these for you and provide costs to ensure that everyone is on the same flight - estimate about AU\$800) Any pre- or post-tour accommodation, meals, or birding/sightseeing/etc. excursions Visa if required Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc.

-info@birdingecotours.com Any pre- or post-tour accommodation, meals, or birding/sightseeing/monument excursions Soft/alcoholic drinks (drinking water is safe from the taps, please bring a refillable water bottle) Personal travel insurance Gratuities (please see our tipping guidelines blog)
+International flights Airport transfers Domestic flights within Australia during tour (Required Melbourne-Brisbane and Brisbane-Cairns.
+We can book these for you and provide costs to ensure that everyone is on the same flight - estimate about AU\$800) Any pre- or post-tour accommodation, meals, or birding/sightseeing/etc. excursions Visa if required Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc. Any pre- or post-tour accommodation, meals, or birding/sightseeing/monument excursions Soft/alcoholic drinks (drinking water is safe from the taps, please bring a refillable water bottle) Personal travel insurance Gratuities (please see our tipping guidelines blog)